-For very thin metals, look for a blade that is specifically designed for very thin metals such as carbide-tipped blades or fine-tooth blades.
+For very thin metals, look for a blade specifically designed for very thin metals, such as carbide-tipped blades or fine-tooth blades.

-Table saws are among the most popular power tools used by carpenters, woodworkers, and DIY enthusiasts.
+Table saws are among the most popular power tools carpenters, woodworkers, and DIY enthusiasts use.
 Most of these saws can handle a 10-inch (254mm) blade, but a handful have the power and capacity to accommodate a 12-inch (304.8mm) blade.

-The maximum thickness of blades that these saws can accept is 3.5 inches (88.9mm).
-This article provides an overview of standard blades and their associated thicknesses in table saws.
+The maximum thickness of blades these saws can accept is 3.5 inches (88.9mm).
+This article overviews standard blades and their associated thicknesses in table saws.

-However, some manufacturers offer thinner and thicker blade options for specialized projects like cutting through hardwoods or laminate flooring respectively.
+However, some manufacturers offer thinner, thicker blade options for specialized projects like cutting through hardwoods or laminate flooring.

 Standard blades are a staple in any toolbox.
 Whether you’re a professional tradesperson, an avid DIYer, or an occasional home fixer-upper, having access to the right kind of blade can make all the difference when it comes to completing projects quickly and accurately.